Automorphisms of Hopf manifolds: Proof of the main theorem

 \begin{proof} Let $X$ be a primary Hopf manifold.
 Note that $X$ is a quotient of $\Co^n \backslash 0$ by an action of a group $\Gamma$ which is isomorphic to $\mathbb{Z}$.
 As $\Co^n \backslash 0$ is a universal cover of $X$ we conclude that there exists an exact sequence of groups where $\widetilde{\mathrm{Aut}}(X)$ is a subgroup of $\mathrm{Aut}(\Co^n \backslash 0)$.
 By Hartogs theorem the automorphisms of $\Co^n \backslash 0$ can be extended to the automorphisms of $\Co^n$, so we can say that $\widetilde{\mathrm{Aut}}(X)$ acts on $\Co^n$, preserving $0$.

 Suppose $H$ is a finite subgroup of $\mathrm{Aut}(X)$, and $M$ is its preimage in $\widetilde{\mathrm{Aut}}(X)$.
 Then $\Gamma$ injects to $M$ as a kernel of the corresponding map.
-Consider the natural homomorphism The deferential of the map which generates $\Gamma$ is invertilble and has nonzero igenvalues of absolute value less then $1$, so $\varsigma|_\Gamma$ is an injection.
+Consider the natural homomorphism The deferential of the map which generates $\Gamma$ is invertilble and has nonzero eigenvalues of absolute value less than $1$, so $\varsigma|_\Gamma$ is an injection.
 The group $\Gamma$ has finite index in $M$, so the kernel of $\varsigma$ is finite, and so, by Theorem \ref{th}, it is trivial.
 Consequently $\varsigma$ is an injection on $M$.
-By Theorem \ref{group_main} there exists a constant $C$ which depends on $n$ (but not on $\Gamma$ or $M$), such that the smallest index of abelian subgroups of $H = M/\Gamma$ is less then $C$.
+By Theorem \ref{group_main} there exists a constant $C$ which depends on $n$ (but not on $\Gamma$ or $M$), such that the smallest index of abelian subgroups of $H = M/\Gamma$ is less than $C$.
 Consequently $\mathrm{Aut}(X)$ is Jordan. \end{proof}

 Now let's prove Theorem \ref{main} for any Hopf manifold.

 \begin{proof} By Lemma \ref{aut} for any Hopf manifold $Y$ there exists a primary Hopf manifold $X$ such that there exists an exact sequence where $\widehat{\mathrm{Aut}}(Y)$ is a subgroup of $\mathrm{Aut}(X)$ and $G$ is a finite group.